 - Integrating health systems with addiction treatment and increasing access to services where there is coordination across acute, and non-acute and SUD specialty and non-SUD specialty settings

 Addressing mental health and substance use disorders is clearly a national priority, with numerous states having selected “individuals with serious mental illness and/or Substance Use Disorders” as the primary chronic condition to address under Section 2703 of the Affordable Care Act.

-As a behavioral health thought partner dedicated to improving patient outcomes, CipherHealth understands the need to address substance use disorders and mental health conditions, and to provide solutions that specifically help providers face the many challenges to achieving an effective behavioral healthcare system.
+As a behavioral health thought partner dedicated to improving patient outcomes, CipherHealth understands the need to address substance use disorders and mental health conditions.
+We are further dedicated to providing solutions that help providers overcome the many challenges of achieving an effective behavioral healthcare system.

 In the second part of this blog series, we will expand on the role of technology in addressing the challenges of transformation.

 Elizabeth Lagone, MPH is the Vice President of Government Programs at CipherHealth.
 Previously, she oversaw DSRIP Primary Care Strategy and Improvement at a hospital system within New York City.
 Much of her previous work has centered on increasing access to primary care and behavioral health services and implementing care management initiatives for high-risk patients.
 She holds a master’s degree in Public Health from Columbia University.